corder938/corder938/README.md

 # Hi, I'm Kirill 👋
-Self-taught in Java, regularly practicing coding tasks and personal projects.
+Self-taught in Kotlin and Java, regularly practicing coding tasks and personal projects.
-Eager to grow as a Java developer and gain experience working in a team.
+Eager to grow as a Android developer and gain experience working in a team.

 <p align='center'>
    📫 How to reach me: <a href='mailto:kirilllenskii1@gmail.com'>kirilllenskii1@gmail.com</a>